farcaller/DashDoc/README.md

 DashDoc provides integration of [Dash][1] into Sublime Text.

+## If the package is not available in the install list

+You need to be on OS X to use DashDoc.
+You might have installed it already.
+If nothing helps, please check package control [troubleshooting](https://packagecontrol.io/docs/troubleshooting) page or fill a bug against [package control](https://packagecontrol.io/docs/issues).

 ## Usage

 You can look up the word under the cursor or selected text in Dash using `ctrl+h`.